 Requirements specific to the additive manufacturing engineering program include:

-- A bachelor's degree, GPA of 3.0 or better, in engineering or science from an accredited institution.
+- A bachelor's degree, GPA of 3.0 or better, in engineering or physics from an accredited institution.

 For a complete list of admission requirements, visit the Application Process page.

 Master of Engineering: 30 Credits or 10 Courses

 Students in the Professional Master of Engineering in additive manufacturing program must take five core courses and five technical electives.
 Technical electives can be chosen from the remaining core list or the pre-approved technical elective list.
 Students may also choose other related courses to fill these requirements.
 The curriculum is designed to be completed in two academic years by students pursuing the degree full-time.
 There is no research or thesis required for this degree.

 Graduate Certificate in Engineering: 12 Credits or 4 Courses